lottekoblens/frontenddata/README.md

 ![Concept](https://github.com/lottekoblens/frontenddata/blob/master/concept.gif)

-Display the data of the most popular songs in a bar chart.
+Display the data of the most popular songs of The Netherlands in a bar chart.
 The bar chart has a filter, so the duration of a song can be displayed and the amount of listeners.
 This data will also be shown when the mouse hovers over a bar.

 ## :chart_with_upwards_trend: Proces